The Future Is…a Smart Factory

 Customers can’t get enthusiastic about a product until they see its capabilities using real-world examples.
-At Materialise, all of our software products and solutions are also used in our in-house manufacturing, which allows us to harvest on these experiences and apply what we’ve learned to improve the products and services we offer our customers.
+At Materialise, all of our software products and solutions are also used in our in-house manufacturing, which allows us to harvest these experiences and apply what we’ve learned to improve the products and services we offer our customers.

-Tom elaborates: “What makes our company very strong and smart is that we bring software to the market for 3D printing companies but all the developments, all the new things that are in there, are very well validated and thought of by ourselves, because we also internally print and manufacture.
+Tom elaborates: “What makes our company very strong and smart is that we bring software to the market for 3D printing companies but all the developments, all the new things that are in there, are very well validated and thought of by ourselves because we also internally print and manufacture.
 If we find something that could really enhance our production, for instance, we develop a new software algorithm that makes a certain type of print 10% faster, we also try to put that algorithm into our Magics or Build Processor software.”

 This close collaboration between our departments and our customers means we can develop a full understanding of specific application needs.
 And by knowing where previous projects worked and failed, we can use this knowledge to push technology forward into new domains.

 Since one of the main benefits of 3D printing is to have true freedom in design, Materialise is focused on developing solutions that support flexible automation of operations and processes.
-We’re constantly looking for new ways to incorporate personalization and complexity without being prohibited by exorbitant costs or an unreasonable time to market.
+We’re constantly looking for new ways to incorporate personalization and complexity without being prohibited by exorbitant costs or an unreasonable time-to-market.

 3D printing is an ideal technology to create unique, customized pieces on-demand, but the challenge comes in how to build these pieces at scale.
 Take, for instance, creating the world’s first 3D-tailored eyewear.

-In a truly ground-breaking partnership, Materialise and HOYA developed Yuniku – a digital platform that allows eye care professionals the ability to offer their customers fully customized frames, designed to their face shape and constructed around the lens.
-Whereas traditionally users would look for a frame that would best fit their face shape and ideal lens angle, now opticians can start from the best lens placement and design a truly tailored frame.
-A facial scan can give the exact measurements for the size of the bridge, temples and more, and has reversed the way the industry has worked for centuries.
+In a truly ground-breaking partnership, Materialise and HOYA developed Yuniku — a digital platform that allows eye care professionals the ability to offer their customers fully customized frames, designed to their face shape and constructed around the lens.
+Whereas traditionally, users would look for a frame that would best fit their face shape and ideal lens angle, now opticians can start from the best lens placement and design a truly tailored frame.
+A facial scan can give the exact measurements for the size of the bridge, temples, and more, and has reversed the way the industry has worked for centuries.

 Using Materialise’s smart software solutions, complex mass customization projects such as Yuniku can finally be made possible.
 Tools like simulation and real-time feedback allow us to define the boundaries for successful variations, giving life to unique pieces quickly and cost-effectively.
 In a smart factory, our goal is that the only limit to what you can build is what you can dream.